When They Look on Him Whom They have Pierced

 The Weeping

+The image is one of losing an only child in death; bitterly weeping.
 The reference to the mourning on the plain of Meggiddo was for the death of King Josiah.
-Josiah was one of the few good kings of Judah (2 King 22) and was loved.
+Josiah was one of the few good kings of Judah.
+[2 Kings 22] Josiah was loved by the people.
 He cleared out all the pagan altars and idols [2 Kings 23:4-14].
-He was a righteous king and he cleansed the land.
+He was a righteous king, and he cleansed the land.

 In his days Pharaoh Neco king of Egypt went up to the king of Assyria to the river Euphrates.
 King Josiah went to meet him; and Pharaoh Neco slew him at Megiddo, when he saw him.
 And his servants carried him dead in a chariot from Megiddo, and brought him to Jerusalem, and buried him in his own tomb.
 And the people of the land took Jehoahaz the son of Josiah, and anointed him, and made him king in his father’s stead.
 2 Kings 23:29-30